House votes to impeach President Donald Trump

 Dec.
-18 (UPI) -- The House of Representatives voted Wednesday to impeach President Donald Trump, the third time the action has been taken in U.S. history.
+18 (UPI) -- The House of Representatives voted Wednesday to impeach U.S. President Donald Trump, the third time the action has been taken against a president in U.S. history.

-With a vote of 230-197, the House voted mostly along party lines in agreement to Article I of Impeachment charging Trump with having abused the powers of the presidency.
+After some eight hours of debate, the House voted mostly along party lines on the two articles of impeachment charging Trump with having abused the powers of the presidency and having obstructed Congress.

-Trump becomes the third president in U.S. history to be impeached after Andrew Johnson in 1868 and Bill Clinton in 1998.
+"Dec.
+18, a great day for the Constitution of the United States, a sad one for America that the president's reckless activities necessitated our having to introduce articles of impeachment," House Speaker Nancy Pelosi said during a press conference after the vote.

+She said she couldn't be prouder of the moral courage her Democratic colleagues showed in voting to impeach Trump and uphold the U.S. Constitution.

+Immediately after the vote, the White House derided the day as "one of the most shameful political episodes in the history of our Nation."

+"Without receiving a single Republican vote, and without providing any proof of wrongdoing, Democrats pushed illegitimate articles of impeachment against the president through the House of Representatives," Press Secretary Stephanie Grisham said in a statement.
+"Democrats have chosen to proceed on this partisan basis in spite of the fact that the president did nothing wrong."

-House Speaker Nancy Pelosi described President Donald Trump as "an ongoing threat to our national security" earlier Wednesday as she opened up the debate on two articles of impeachment against the leader.
+Pelosi described Trump as "an ongoing threat to our national security" earlier Wednesday as she opened up the debate on two articles of impeachment against the leader.

 She said the founding fathers' vision for the United States was "under threat" by White House actions.